Trans Scania is an almost unsupported 246 km trail run (with some road parts) in southern Sweden.

 7:30 AM: Dropbags are handed over at the Långa bryggan jetty in Bjärred.

 7:45 AM: All runners must be at the race start (at the very far end out on the Långa bryggan jetty) at for a final brief.
 Walking the jetty takes at least 5 minutes.

 8:00 AM: The race begins.

 All Trans Scania finishers (not including the predecessor “Gax Trans Scania” in 2010) can come back and run the race again for free as many times as they want.
-To run completely free, chose “No shirt” when registering for the race.
-If you want a shirt we’ll charge you 200 SEK for it upon registration.
+We do however charge 200 SEK for the finisher shirt.
 This fee is mandatory and non-refundable, even if you don’t finish.

 The section from the start at Långa bryggan to Skryllegården and from Skryllegården to the finish in Lund are provided to participants before the race.
 From Skryllegården to Haväng and back, the course follows the Skåneleden trail – with a few deviations.
 The trail is marked with orange paint on trees and rocks.